kkrt-labs/kakarot/docs/general/cairo_precompiles.md

 ```

 It contains three functions, `callContract`, `staticcallContract` and
-`libraryCall` that allows the user to call a Cairo contract or class deployed on
+`libraryCall` that allow the user to call a Cairo contract or class deployed on
 the Starknet appchain.
 The method takes three arguments:

 - `contractAddress` or `classHash`: The address of the Cairo contract to call /